-A Revolutionary Nano Lending Solution for Financial Inclusion which promotes the ESG initiatives of the United Nations FINAP proudly presents a groundbreaking achievement: a universal software application designed to standardize Nano lending practices worldwide.
-This innovative solution revolutionizes the nanofinance landscape by providing a seamless and unified platform that transcends geographical boundaries.
+A Revolutionary Nano Lending Solution for Financial Inclusio which promotes the ESG initiatives of the United Nations

+FINAP proudly presents a groundbreaking achievement: a universal software application designed to standardize Nano lending practices worldwide.
+This solution transforms the nanofinance industry by providing a seamless and unified platform that transcends geographical boundaries.
 A global best practice solution to unify Nano lending.
 Promotes access to finance, reduces the cost of finance and ignites the supply chain.
 A software solution that empowers the ESG initiatives of the UN.

-Introducing FirstMicro, Finap's pioneering nonfinance software solution that is set to pave the way to financial inclusion.
-With FirstMicro, we have developed a groundbreaking platform that standardizes and streamlines Nano lending practices on a global scale.
+Introducing CIXOR, FINAP's pioneering nonfinance software solution that is set to pave the way to financial inclusion.
+With CIXOR, we have developed a groundbreaking platform that standardizes and streamlines Nano lending practices on a global scale.
 This cutting-edge software revolutionizes the way Nano lenders operate, offering a universal and user-friendly interface for the seamless implementation of nanofinance initiatives.
-FirstMicro empowers Nano financiers to efficiently deliver small-scale loans, ensuring consistency, reliability, and accessibility for underserved communities.
-With FirstMicro, we are paving the way towards a more inclusive and prosperous future, where even the poorest of the poor have access to the financial tools they need to thrive and be empowered with social CHOICE.
-FirstMicro is the only application in the world built specifically for the 2 million+ nanofinance service providers.
+CIXOR empowers Nano financiers to efficiently deliver small-scale loans, ensuring consistency, reliability, and accessibility for underserved communities.
+With CIXOR, we are paving the way towards a more inclusive and prosperous future, where even the poorest of the poor have access to the financial tools they need to thrive and be empowered with social CHOICE.

+CIXOR is the only application in the world built specifically for the 2 million+ nanofinance service providers.
 It is a cloud-based web application with an affordable subscription model and a simplistic UI/UX.
-Features & Functionalities